RCx-EU Student Research Hub Year 1 “Social Media and Public Diplomacy: The EU-NZ perspectives” (2018-2019)

 In Year 1, this cross-generational Research Hub undertakes pilot research project “Social Media and Public Diplomacy: The EU-NZ perspectives” testing novel methods and innovative theoretical synergiesin the case-study focused on the digital diplomacy and its potential to public diplomacy between the EU and NZ.
 In 2018-2019, the Hub has monitored social media communications of NZ Embassies to the EU and EU member states (Twitter, Facebook, Instagram, etc.).
 Monitoring followed discussions and signing of the EU-NZ FTA, visits of EU high-profile politicians to NZ (Commissioner Malmstrom, and HR Federica Morgherini) as well as NZ PM Jacinda Arden’s visit to Europe in 2018.

-Eleni Gibbs, Adam Griffith (in 2018), Finlay Palmer, Sree Nair, Rhiannon Jones, Regan Harding
+Eleni Gibbs, Adam Griffin (in 2018), Finlay Palmer, Sree Nair, Rhiannon Jones, Regan Harding

-Rebecca Frankum, Natalija Petrovic, Megan Wakefield, Adam Griffith (in 2019)
+Rebecca Frankum, Natalija Petrovic, Megan Wakefield, Adam Griffin (in 2019)

 Prof Natalia Chaban